Van Dijk wants to be a 'legend of Liverpool'

 But centre-back Van Dijk is taking a long-term view as he tries to lead Klopp's men into a period of success and silverware.

-"As a legend of Liverpool," Van Dijk said when asked how he wants to be remembered.
+"As a legend of Liverpool," Van Dijk told BBC Sport when asked how he wants to be remembered.
 "I want to achieve amazing things here.
 We have a fantastic squad, we have everything, we have all the tools.

 "They went all out to get me and I want to give everything for them.
 Before I started training, I went to the game against Leicester [City on December 30, 2017].
 I was in the boardroom and met so many legends, great players who played for a beautiful club.